Joel S. Pace

 He is licensed by the State Bar of Texas and belongs to many professional organizations and practice groups.
 These practice groups include the Austin Bar Association, The Austin Young Construction Lawyers, the Construction Law Section, the Family Law Section, and many other bar-related groups.
 He is also licensed in the Northern, Eastern, and Western Federal Districts of Courts of Texas.

-In 2019, Joel was named a 2019 Super Lawyer in Construction Law and Litigation by Super Lawyers.
+In 2019 and 2020, Joel was named a Super Lawyer in Construction Law and Litigation by Super Lawyers.
 Joel was previously recognized as "Rising Star" by the same publication on two prior occasions.

 Joel Scott Pace was raised in Baytown and Highlands, Texas.
 He grew up with his older brother Jonathan and younger twin sisters, Amy and Stacy.